Welcome to dotmagazine’s issue focusing on New Work and Digital Education.

 Creating the conditions for New Work

 A collective societal discussion of these developments is essential as we move forward with digital transformation.
 As a society, we are being confronted with topics which, although brimming with opportunities, also engender fear and uncertainty.
 It is our task to think about how we want to deal with these issues as we embark into the future, and it is the task of politics to create framework conditions for our changing circumstances.
 Policy-makers should not make the mistake of allowing concerns about jobs prevent companies from introducing the innovations and investments necessary for the realignment of work.
-On the contrary, governments must also, on their part, invest in developing new concepts and technical adaptations.
+On the contrary, governments must also, on their part, invest in developing new concepts and technical adaptations, a point expanded upon by eco in our Internet Policy Agenda (read the excerpt "Bringing Education and Work into the 21st Century").

 In place of the discontinued workplaces from the last millennium, the jobs of the future for a burgeoning digital millennium are now emerging.